Battle of the Alamo

 The Battle of the Alamo (February 23 – March 6, 1836) was a pivotal event and military engagement in the Texas Revolution.
-Following a 13-day siege, Mexican troops under President General Antonio López de Santa Anna reclaimed the Alamo Mission near San Antonio de Béxar (modern-day San Antonio, Texas, United States).
-About one hundred Texians, wanting to defy Mexican law and maintain the institution of chattel slavery in their portion of Coahuila y Tejas by seeking secession from Mexico, were garrisoned at the mission at the time, with around a hundred subsequent reinforcements led by eventual Alamo co-commanders James Bowie and William B. Travis.
+Following a 13-day siege, Mexican troops under President General Antonio López de Santa Anna reclaimed the Alamo Mission near San Antonio de Béxar (now San Antonio).

+About one hundred Texians had been garrisoned at the mission, and they were supplemented by around one hundred subsequent reinforcements, led by eventual Alamo co-commanders James Bowie and William B. Travis.
 On February 23, approximately 1,500 Mexicans marched into San Antonio de Béxar as the first step in a campaign to retake Texas.

 In the early morning hours of March 6, the Mexican Army advanced on the Alamo.
 After repelling two attacks, the Texians were unable to fend off a third attack.
 As Mexican soldiers scaled the walls, most of the Texian fighters withdrew into interior buildings.
-Those who were unable to reach these points were slain by the Mexican cavalry as they attempted to escape.
-Almost all of the Texian inhabitants were killed.
+On the basis of "perhaps" ten sources, William C. Davis posits three separate escapes of Texian combatants from the Alamo, consisting of perhaps 80 men.
+Phillip Thomas Tucker also sees three discrete Texian escapes, totaling as many as 120 men.
+Nearly all Texian combatants were killed.
+Those who fled outside the walls were dispatched by Mexican lancers, who had been positioned for that purpose.

 Several noncombatants were sent to Gonzales to spread word of the Texian defeat.
-The news sparked both a strong rush to join the Texian army and a panic, known as "The Runaway Scrape", in which the Texian army, most settlers, and the government of the new, self-proclaimed but officially unrecognized Republic of Texas fled eastward toward the U.S. ahead of the advancing Mexican Army.
+The news sparked a scramble to join the Texian army and a panic, known as "The Runaway Scrape", in which the Texian army, most settlers, and the government of the new, self-proclaimed, but officially unrecognized Republic of Texas fled eastward toward the U.S. ahead of the advancing Mexican Army.

 Santa Anna's execution of surrendering soldiers during the battle inspired many Texians and Tejanos to join the Texian Army.
-The Texians defeated the Mexican Army at the Battle of San Jacinto, on April 21, 1836, ending the conquering of the Mexican state of Coahuila y Tejas by the newly formed Republic of Texas.
+The Texians defeated the portion of the Mexican Army led by Santa Anna at the Battle of San Jacinto, on April 21, 1836.
+The capture of Santa Anna ended the war.